When it comes to the great debate about whether you should collect rent payments via Direct Debit or Standing Order, opinion remains divided.

 When this process is handled manually, your finance department must reconcile the payment and determine how much to deduct before the landlord receives their money.
 If you don’t deduct fees upfront, you’ll need to invoice the client at a later date which could harm your cash flow and inevitably lead to chasing down ad hoc payments.

-Automating this process with a payment as a service platform like Modulr, which easily integrates with any software makes the rent collection, reconciliation and landlord disbursement automatic, quick and reliable.
+Automating this process with a payment as a service platform like Modulr, which offers easy API integration with any software makes the rent collection, reconciliation and landlord disbursement automatic, quick and reliable.
 Our platform allows you to create rules to automatically configure payment splits on the fly.

 With most established payment processes, tenants pay into one or two accounts held by the letting agency, which makes it time consuming and expensive to reconcile payments.
 Automated payment platforms, like Modulr, have an alternative method.